Two Heads are Actually Better than One: Towards Better Adversarial Robustness via Transduction and Rejection: Experimental Details

 \subsection{Defense}

 In our implementation, we begin to incorporate the transductive term in our objective (see \Cref{eqn:transductive-loss}) after initially training the model with the inductive loss term only; this allows learning a better baseline before we begin to enforce robustness about the test points.
-In our experiments, we use the transductive loss in the final half of the training epochs, and put 85\% of the weight on the inductive term afterwards.
+In our experiments, we use the transductive loss in the final half of the training epochs.